Nursing (MSN) - Leadership and Management

 To be considered for this program, you must meet the following requirements.

-You must have a Bachelor of Science in Nursing Degree from an NLN-accredited program or from a program accredited by the commission on Collegiate Nursing Education (CCNE).
+You must have a Bachelor of Science in Nursing from a program accredited by the Commission on Collegiate Nursing Education (CCNE) or Accreditation Commission for Education in Nursing (ACEN).

 You must have a minimum grade point average of 3.0 on a 4.0 scale for the last 60 semester hours of undergraduate coursework.
 This includes courses in which you are currently enrolled.